Romstar/Romstar/README.md

 I am a fullstack software engineer based in Manhattan

-- 🔭 Working on multiple projects using React, Nodejs, PostgreSQL, Heroku, Fly.io, and Firebase
+- 🔭 Working on multiple projects using React, Nodejs, PostgreSQL, Heroku, AWS, Fly.io, and Firebase
   <br>

 ## Connect with me